arcticsecurity/public/docs/Harmonization.md

 ### Destination Identity

 As stated above, the meaning of each observation needs to be interpreted with reference to the observation type.
-In the context of a botnet drone, for example, a destination IP and port usually denote the command and control server.
+For example, in the context of a malware infection, a destination IP and port usually denote the command and control server.
 I.e. the port attribute in those cases should not be referred to as the source port, rather than just *port*.
 For a scanner observation, the IP and port will be the source IP and port of the connection and the destination IP and port will denote the scanned target.

 |attribute|description|
 --- | --- |